akiburrchoton/unix_programming_python_assingment/README.md

-# Unix Programming in Python
+# Unix Programming by Python

 <h4>Project Overview:</h4>
 The “Unix Programming in Python” repository showcases assignments focused on leveraging Python to emulate Unix-like programming tasks.
 This project emphasizes the integration of Unix system programming principles with Python scripting, providing a practical approach to handling system-level operations.